Parent’s Guide to BioFables Books

 Here are snippets of tables from Science (Book 6), Humanities (Book 3), and Values/Behaviors (Book 2):

-Each of the three tables offers parents an organized view of each book’s learning possibilities.
+Each of the first three tables offers parents an organized view of each book’s learning possibilities.
 Highlighted background and colored text distinguish each category’s major branches and their short, practical definitions.
 One or more sub-branches and brief descriptive snippets of the mini-lessons appear beneath its major branch.
 Note that Technology in the first table lists both Physics from which the technology is derived, and Mechanics (a sub-branch of Technology).
 See the full Science and other tables for Book 6 here, Book 3 here, and Book 2 here.

 The fourth table offers parents a chapter-by-chapter view of each book.
 Here’s a snippet from Book 5: